Dieter Salbert

 Dieter Salbert (2 August 1932 – 6 July 2006) was a German composer.

 Life

 Born in Berlin, Salbert received piano lessons from 1938 and began early with improvisations on piano and accordion.
-After his Abitur in 1952 at the Humboldt-Gymnasium in Berlin-Tegel, he studied composition and piano at the Stern Conservatory and passed the final examination in composition in 1957.
+After his Abitur in 1952 at the Humboldt-Gymnasium in Tegel, he studied composition and piano at the Stern Conservatory and passed the final examination in composition in 1957.

 From 1959, he lived in Nuremberg, where he presented his own works in the Kabarett "Die Roten Funken".
 Afterwards, he studied school music at the Hochschule für Musik und Theater München.
 In the following years he was Musikdozent at the Akademie Remscheid, at the Pädagogische Hochschule Braunschweig and at the Fachhochschule Braunschweig.
 In 1986, he received his doctorate in Hamburg.
 In 1981, he founded the "Neue Akademie Braunschweig" and established the Synthesizer Music Festival Braunschweig, which he directed until 2001.

 Salbert published over 200 compositions, including orchestral and choral works, chamber music and radiophonic productions.

 Salbert died in Meine aged 83.